mritsurgeon/VB365-as-a-Service/README.md

 - `logic_app_name`: The name of the Logic App workflow.
 - `WebAppNamePrefix`: The prefix of the name of the Web App.
 - `SQLServerName`: The name of the SQL Server.
-- `SQLAdminLogin`: The administrator login for the SQL Server.
-- `SQLAdminLoginPassword`: The administrator password for the SQL Server.
 - `PublisherAdminUsers`: The email address of the administrator to add as a Publisher admin.

 These parameters allow you to customize the deployment of the solution to fit your specific needs.